egtaonline/gameanalysis/README.md

 Testing
 -------

 All of the tests can be run with `make test`.
 If you want more fine grained control, from within the virtualenv you can run `nosetests test.<unit-test-file-name>[:test-method-name]` to execute only a single test file, or or only a specific method from within a file.
-You may also want to add the option `--nocapture` to output `sysout` and `syserr`, which are usually captured.
+You may also want to add the option `--nocapture` or `-s` to output `sysout` and `syserr`, which are usually captured.

 Games
 -----